Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 # 3. Run EasyNER pipeline

-When the updated config file is saved, the EasyNER pipeline can be run by activating the easyner_env environment in the conda terminal (Anaconda Prompt), navigating to the easyner folder with "cd" , and running the main.py file in the conda terminal:
+When the updated config file is saved, the EasyNER pipeline can be run by activating the easyner_env environment in the conda terminal (Anaconda Prompt), navigating to the easyner folder with the "cd" command, and starting the main.py file in the conda terminal:

 ```bash
 conda activate easyner_env